Jean-Paul van Poppel

-Jean-Paul van Poppel (born 30 September 1962 in Tilburg, North Brabant) is a former Dutch racing cyclist, who was nicknamed Popeye.
+Jean-Paul van Poppel (born 30 September 1962 in Tilburg, North Brabant) is a Dutch former racing cyclist, who was nicknamed Popeye.

 Van Poppel was one of the most successful Dutch road sprinters.
 He won stages in mass sprints in all three Grand Tours, sometimes from positions that appeared lost.
 In the Tour de France he won 9 stages altogether.
 In 1988 he won 4 stages, the highest won number by a Dutch cyclist in one tour.
 He also competed in the individual road race event at the 1984 Summer Olympics.